 - boat insurance

 - sickness and accident insurance

 The Code applies to companies that have adopted or ‘subscribed’ to the Code.
 They are known as Code Subscribers.
 A list of Code Subscribers can be viewed here.

-The 2014 General Insurance Code of Practice came into effect on 1 July 2015, replacing the previous 2012 Code.
+The 2014 General Insurance Code of Practice (2014 Code) came into effect on 1 July 2015, replacing the previous 2012 Code.
 The 2014 Code incorporated new financial hardship obligations and was widened to cover third party beneficiaries.

 The 2020 Code replaced earlier versions that were first introduced in 1994.
 The Code commits subscribers to high standards of services to promote better and more informed relationships between insurers and their customers.